Introducing our principal faculty

 Dr. Vandenbroucke serves on the Board of AFAR and BIO Ventures for Global Health.
 He is a member of the Advisory Boards of the Steve Biko Centre for Bioethics, University of the Witwatersrand-Johannesburg, the Canadian Institutes of Health Research, and the Keck Graduate Institute, Claremont, CA. He also is a Fellow of the Faculty of Pharmaceutical Medicine of the Royal Colleges of Medicine of the United Kingdom.

 Before joining Pfizer, Dr. Vandenbroucke was Medical Director, Sterling-Winthrop International, Cardiovascular and CNS Disease Manager at Novartis Mexico, and Professor at the Instituto Tecnológico Autónomo de México (ITAM).

-He holds a Medical Degree from the Catholic University of Louvain (Belgium), an MBA degree from the Instituto Tecnológico Autónomo de México (ITAM), and an MSc (First Honors) from Hibernia College (Ireland).
-He is a member of the Pfizer Latino PCC Leadership Team.
+He holds a Medical Degree from the Catholic University of Louvain (Belgium), an MBA degree from the Instituto Tecnológico Autónomo de México (ITAM), and an MSc in Pharmaceutical Medicine (First Class Honors) from Hibernia College, Dublin.
 He is fluent in Dutch, Spanish, English, French, German and basic Japanese.

 Professor Florence Oloo